Transfers of Land to Young Trained Farmers

 Relief from Stamp Duty is available when transferring lands to ‘Young Trained Farmers’.

 The purpose of this exemption is to encourage the transfer of agricultural land from one generation to the next.
 Agricultural land: including land, farm houses, and farm buildings.

-Conditions that must be complied with by the young farmer, at the date of the execution of the deed of transfer-
+Conditions that must met by the young farmer at the date of the execution of the deed of transfer:

 - The land cannot be sold for five years.

 - If the land is being transferred into joint ownership, all joint owners will need to satisfy the criteria set out above.

 - If the land is being transferred to a young trained farmer that has a restricted learning capacity, a letter from Teagasc will need to be furnished to the Revenue Commissioners confirming in their capacity satisfactory completion of a Teagasc approved course for those who in the opinion of Teagasc are restricted due to physical sense or intellectual disability or mental health.

 Capital Gains Tax (CGT)

 A disposal to a child (or favourite nephew/favourite niece) of the agricultural land may be exempt from Capital Gains Tax provided a number of conditions, e.g. the Farmer making the disposal is over 55 years of age at date of execution of deed.